saadfrhan/github-starthub/README.md

 - Fetches data using Octokit.
 - Fetches profile picture, fullname, bio and repositories.
-- Presents repositories in a Windows 10 All Apps screen of fullscreen start menu.
+- Presents repositories in a beautiful grid.
-- Input box less search functionality.
+- Input box less search functionality for pcs.
+- Input box search functionality for mobiles.
-- Dialpad for going to specific # or a letter grid
+- Dialpad for going to specific letter grid or numbers.
+- Twitter username and share profile button.
+- SEO friendly.

 ## Todo